Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_python/examples/readme.md

 <a id="markdown-how-to-use-examples-with-gen3-robot" name="how-to-use-examples-with-gen3-robot"></a>
 # How to use the examples

-*We assume the robot is using its default IP address: 192.168.1.10*
+*We assume the robot is using its default IP address:* ``192.168.1.10``

 Before starting, ensure that you run the test in a safe area with some examples that contain movement.
-Also verify that your Gen3 device is correctly afixed to the working surface.
+Also, verify that your Gen3 device is correctly afixed to the working surface.

 Prerequisites:
-+ The examples required a wired connection to your computer
++ The examples require a wired network connection to your computer
 + Configure a static IP address on your network interface (e.g. ``192.168.1.11/24``)
-+ Add a route to arm actuators:
++ Add a route to the arm actuators:
   + under Windows
     ```batch
     route ADD -p 10.10.0.0 MASK 255.255.255.0 192.168.1.10 METRIC 1